puppetlabs/puppet-docs/source/pe/3.3/install_pe_split.markdown

 >
 >- Make sure that DNS is properly configured on the machines you're installing PE on.
 All nodes must **know their own hostnames.** This can be done by properly configuring reverse DNS on your local DNS server or by setting the hostname explicitly.
 Setting the hostname usually involves the `hostname` command and one or more configuration files, but the exact method varies by platform.
 In addition, all nodes must be able to **reach each other by name.** This can be done with a local DNS server or by editing the `/etc/hosts` file on each node to point to the proper IP addresses.
 >
 >- You can run the installer from a machine that is part of your PE deployment or from a machine that is outside your deployment.
-If you want to run the installer from a machine that is part of your deployment, we recommend you run it from the same node assigned the console component (in a split install).
+If you want to run the installer from a machine that is part of your deployment, we recommend you run it from the same node assigned to the Puppet Master component (in a split install).
 >
 >- The machine you run the installer from must have the same OS/architecture as your PE deployment.
 >